6238

 Passing Down Dungan Culture

-Not unlike many other stateless ethnic groups, like the Balochs, Wakhis, Pamirs, and Kurds, it remains an uphill battle to ensure Dungans are protected by the government.
+Not unlike many other stateless ethnic groups, such as the Balochs, Wakhis, Pamirs, and Kurds, it remains an uphill battle to ensure Dungans are protected by the government.

 “Even though both my husband and I speak the Dungan language, our children do not, and this contributes to the deterioration of our language,” she reflected.